victoriacheng15/website/docs/books/atomic-habits.md

 - Keep habits small and make them as specific as possible
 - Make habits part of your daily routes
-- Focus on consistency as in do little bit of the habits daily
+- Focus on consistency as in make a little bit of the habits daily

-Don't break the chain, try to keep habit streak alive.
+Don't break the chain, try to keep the habit streak alive.
 Never miss twice.
-If you miss one day, try to get back on tracker ASAP.
+If you miss one day, try to get back on track ASAP.

-Back to habit tracker, it can be a visual indicator since you can see the progress that you have made so far.
-This make it so satisfying to see the progress you have made!
+Back to the habit tracker, it can be a visual indicator since you can see the progress that you have made so far.
+This makes it so satisfying to see the progress you have made!

 ## Chapter 17

-How an accountability partner helps?
+How does an accountability partner help?

 - stay motivated
 - provide feedback and support